Mint-System/Odoo-Apps-Purchase-Workflow/purchase_requisition_total/tests/TEST_INSTRUCTIONS.rst

 - Open Purchase > Orders > Blanket orders
 - Create a new Blanket Order for Azure Interior with two products Storage Box and Desk Combination and set prices
-- In the Purchase Order form, the total with and without taxes in shown
+- In the Purchase Order form, the total with and without taxes is shown